173e/Sink/README.md

 	screenHeight -> your game's screen size
 	x -> x position of your game window
 	y -> y position of your game window
-	resize -> wheter you can resize the window
+	resize -> whether you can resize the window
 	isJar -> When exporting your game to jar isJar must be set true so that all your assets will get loaded automatically within the jar file

 	showFps -> Whether you want to display the fps on the game screen
 	showLogger -> Whether you want to display the logging pane on the game screen
 	loggingEnabled -> To disable logging and improve performance

-	firstScene -> the main entry point scene for your game all other scenes must be registered in this
 	firstSceneClassName -> The class name for your first scene so that it is automatically loaded
 ```